Guillermo-Martin/Guillermo-Martin/README.md

 ## About me
 - 😄 Pronouns: he/him/his
-- 👨🏻‍💻 I'm a Junior Web Developer at Sift, where I currently work on the Marketing site.
+- 👨🏻‍💻 I'm a Junior Web Developer.
-- 🌱 I'm learning UX design and have discovered I really enjoy it.
+- 🌱 I recently earned my professional certificate in UX Design from Google.
-- 🔭 I’m currently working towards the Google UX Design Professional Certificate (two more courses to go!).
+- 🔭 I’m currently looking for my next opportunity.
 - ⚡ Fun fact: In a former life, I was a forensic scientist and helped to solve crime using biology and DNA.

 ## My interests
 - 🎮 I enjoy playing video games and I am a huge fan of Nintendo.
-Currently playing:  Super Mario Bros.
-Wonder.
+Currently playing:  Final Fantasy VII Rebirth.
 - 🤺 I'm an avid fencer.
 Foil is my sword of choice (mostly because I haven't learned épée or sabre, yet).
 - 🍔 I'm a huge foodie and love trying new foods.
 Current food obsession:  quesabirrias.
 - 🥐 I love to bake because it's therapeutic and fun.